microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 { "command": { "action": "focusPane", "id": 1 } },

 // Focus the next MRU pane
-// - Withough the switcher, this can only go one pane deep in the MRU stack
+// - Without the switcher, this can only go one pane deep in the MRU stack
 // - presumably once there's a pane switcher, it would default to enabled?
 { "command": { "action": "focusNextPane", "order": "mru" } },